It’s A Wrap! ‘Sister Wives’ Star Meri Brown Has Left Kody Brown And ‘The Family’ For A New Man

-Looks like there will be one less “wife” in the Sister Wives crew!
+Looks like there will be one less “wife” in the Sister Wives crew.

 According to In Touch Weekly, Meri Brown has left Kody Brown and the rest of the wives, and has gotten herself a new man.